 What is Homeland Security?

-“Homeland security is the internal security of our country from a non-criminal justice standpoint,” says James Holst, an adjunct professor in the graduate homeland security program at Northeastern University.
+“Homeland security is the internal security of our country from a non-criminal justice standpoint,” says James Holst, an adjunct professor in the graduate security programs at Northeastern University.
 “This could include defending against terrorist actions, looking out for issues that could affect our country from [an] economic or business intelligence perspective, natural disasters, [and more.]”

 Homeland security is enforced and regulated by the DHS, who takes preventative steps to combat threats and intervenes when a threat has turned into action.